Hopcus/hello-world/README.md

 # Welcome to ENTR-451

 This is my first GitHub repository.
-I made it in my first class
+I made it in my first class.
+I edited in Gitpod.